Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 Please provide [feedback](https://github.com/NightscoutFoundation/xDrip/discussions).
 If you want to use this while still using Heroku, set this up, and add the link to your xDrip Nightscout upload URL, separated by a space from your Heroku link.
 Now, xDrip will continue to upload to your Heroku.
 But, also upload to your Google Cloud Nightscout.

 You will need a credit card to set up billing.
-This will be free as long as you don't have too much outgoing traffic (more than 1GB per month) from your Google Cloud server.
-Regardless, a credit card is required.
-If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier.

 It will take a while (about 90 minutes) to complete the entire setup.
 <br/>